carbonblack/cbc-binary-toolkit/README.md

 ### Installing for Toolkit development

 You will need to fork the repo in order to create pull requests when submitting code for review.
-For details on forking a repo https://help.github.com/en/github/getting-started-with-github/fork-a-repo
+For details on forking a repo, see [here](https://help.github.com/en/github/getting-started-with-github/fork-a-repo)

 ```
 git clone https://github.com/{fork-name}/cbc-binary-toolkit